 In addition, more than 150 quarantine spaces on campus will be available to students who are not able to quarantine in their existing single rooms due to shared bathrooms or other considerations.
 If additional capacity is needed, we will pursue other available options, which we have already tentatively identified.
 Quarantine and isolation housing will be available to all students, regardless of whether they have an existing Residential Life contract.

 RESIDENCE HALL ROOM CAPACITY

 Residence hall room capacity is limited to the number of people who can be present while maintaining physical distance of at least six feet between individuals.
 Only students who reside in the same hall may visit other students’ rooms in that hall.
-Masks or face coverings must be worn at all times if more than one person is in a room.
+Masks must be worn at all times if more than one person is in a room.
 Students are highly encouraged to socialize outdoors whenever possible, always adhering to public health requirements regarding masks and physical distancing.

 Residence hall lounges, study rooms, kitchens and other common spaces will be reconfigured and marked to allow for physical distancing.
 In some cases, furniture will be moved or removed entirely to create more space.

 To help ensure the safety of our residential communities, our guest policies will be changed for the fall semester.
 Residential Life properties will only be accessible to the students who live there and the staff who work there.
 Guests, including those who live in other residential spaces on campus, will not be permitted for the foreseeable future.
 This policy and others will be evaluated as needed throughout the course of the coming year.

 Campus dining has been redesigned to reduce seating and add table dividers in spaces where physical distancing will not be possible.
 Grab-and-go options have been greatly expanded.
 Buffets and self-service areas have been eliminated.
 Changes will be implemented to allow fewer people to be present in dining locations at the same time and to reduce contamination.